01 of 06

 Search for "Snoopy cake pan" or "Peanuts cake pan" to see what kinds of cakes you can bake.
 Or buy a dog house cake pan and a Snoopy cake topper set.

 For our party, we doubled the dog house cake pan recipe to make the dog house have a front and back.
-I found a Snoopy "Joe Cool" cake kit on eBay so Snoopy could stand outside of his dog house.

 For extra flair to your Peanuts party, bake two chocolate chip cookie dough rolls to serve as the base for your cake.
 Bake them in square pans and they will look like dirt and rocks when they come out of the oven.